surveycto/field-plug-in-resources/README.md

 ## Overview

-Field plug-ins override the default webview that is loaded when a field is shown in SurveyCTO Collect.
+Field plug-ins override the default screen that is loaded when a field is shown in SurveyCTO Collect.
 When filling out a form, if you arrive at a field which is using a field plug-in, the plug-in’s code will be loaded and processed instead of the default SurveyCTO code.

-Field plug-ins themselves are just zip files, with “.fieldplugin” added to the file extension (for example: “myfirstplugin.fieldplugin.zip”).

 ## Getting started